ccastro670/Red-Hat-Consulting/README.md

 - **NetworkPolicies** with default deny + specific allows (routers)
 - **Security**: non-root, no privilege escalation, read-only root filesystem, dropped capabilities, RuntimeDefault seccomp

-> Tested with OpenShift 4.x.
+> Tested with OpenShift Local 4.19.3.
 The image `nginxinc/nginx-unprivileged:1.27-alpine` runs as non-root and listens on 8080.
 ---

 ## Quickstart